mj-webflow/translation-project/TRANSLATION_WORKFLOW.md

 When you click the "Translate" button:

-#### Step 1: Fetch Page Content
+#### Step 1: Fetch Page Content (Primary Locale)
-- Retrieves the current page content from Webflow
+- Retrieves the current page static content from Webflow (primary locale)
-- Extracts all text nodes that need translation
+- Extracts all text nodes that need localization
 - Uses Webflow API: `GET /v2/pages/{pageId}/content`

-#### Step 2: AI Translation
+#### Step 2: Prepare Localized Content
-- Sends each text node to OpenAI (GPT)
-- Translates from English to target languages:
-  - French (France)
-  - Spanish
-  - Arabic (Standard)
-- Preserves HTML formatting, tags, and structure
-- Maintains tone and style
+- Uses the primary locale text as the source for all secondary locales
+- You may enhance this step later to integrate your own translation source or workflow

 #### Step 3: Update Localized Content
-- Updates each secondary locale with translated content
+- Updates each secondary locale with the prepared content
 - Uses Webflow API: `PUT /v2/pages/{pageId}/static_content`
 - Updates all locales sequentially